BUILDER Lee Hunter knew central Victoria had what he needed to create a sustainable lifestyle on his Strathlea property.

 Ortech’s website states its Durra panels are made of wheat or rice straw fibres.

-The Durra manufacturing process combines extreme heat and compression in a dry extrusion process to form the panel’s rigid core.
+Durra panels manufacturing process combines extreme heat and compression in a dry extrusion process to form the panel’s rigid core.

 A natural polymer in the straw is released during the process and a water-based PVA glue is used to enclose the core with a durable recycled paper liner.
 The company says this process produces zero toxic waste.

-Lee said the Durra panels are load bearing but his house has also been made stronger as metal straps attached to the uprights that hold the panels are tied into the mud bricks.
+Durra panels are load bearing but the house has also been made stronger with metal straps attached to the uprights that hold the panels that are tied into the mud bricks.

 Inside Lee’s home most of the exposed walls are mud brick to take advantage of mother earth’s natural insulation properties.

-Lee said the mud bricks were made with suitable clay and rubble materials sourced from a nearby town called Bealiba and were bagged with mud from his dam.
+Clay and rubble materials for the mud bricks was sourced from a nearby town called Bealiba and were bagged with mud from his dam.

 Looking at the home’s walls from the inside to the outside, first comes the mud bricks that weigh 17 kilograms each and measure 37cm long, 25cm wide and 11cm deep.